 |

-class | ManualResetEvent |
+| |

-| Event to notify waiting thread that does not reset automatically.
+| | Timer class that executes job item in separate thread after delay.
 Objects of this class should only be allocated using System::MakeObject() function.
 Never create instance of this type on stack or using operator new, as it will result in runtime errors and/or assertion faults.
 Always wrap this class into System::SmartPtr pointer and use this pointer to pass it to functions as argument.
 More...

 |